 Complementary therapy is usually implemented to “compliment” conventional medical treatment.
-It is the closest to what some believe to be a ‘foot in both camps’ of conventional and alternative medicine.
+It is the closest to what some believe is a ‘foot in both camps’ of conventional and alternative medicine.
 It may also help one to feel better about their choice of treatments since they are using “both sides of the coin” so-to-speak.
 It may provide a non-toxic manner in which to address certain symptoms or side-effects of conventional medicine treatment.
 Examples would be aromatherapy, acupuncture, massage therapy, Yoga, herbal medicines, conventional naturopathy, chiropractic, osteopathy, etc. According to current research, about a third of Americans seek help for their health concerns outside of their doctor’s office.
 Almost 20 million adults and 1.9 million children went to a chiropractor or an osteopath.
 Most Americans who use these natural health approaches do so as a complement to conventional care.

 Alternative therapy is generally a therapy used instead of conventional medical treatment and thus not considered orthodox by conventional medicine standards.
-Generally these therapies are based on Bechamp’s ‘polymorphism and terrain theory’ which acknowledges and works with the body’s own built-in healing mechanisms.
+These therapies are generally based on Bechamp’s ‘polymorphism and terrain theory’ which acknowledges and works with the body’s own built-in healing mechanisms.
 Most alternative therapies have not been through FDA clinical trials because they do not have the tremendous funding and backing of pharmaceutical companies.
 Thus there is usually limited scientific evidence that they work even though for many of these therapies there is plenty of good anecdotal evidence of success.
-Just as with conventional medicine, some types of alternative therapies may not be completely safe and could cause harmful side effects.
+Just as with conventional medicine, some types of alternative therapies may not be considered completely safe for all people.
 Examples of alternative therapy would be Gerson Therapy, Laetrile, Budwig Therapy, supplements, orthomolecular, energy medicine, enzyme therapy, homeopathy, herbs, alternative diets, metabolic therapy, etc.

 Traditional Naturopathic Therapy

 Traditional Naturopathic therapy – wholistic (according to classicalnaturopathy.org) “Naturopathy is a philosophy which encompasses a view of life, a model for living a full life.
-The word naturopathy is a Latin-Greek hybrid which can be defined as ‘being close to or benefiting from nature.’” — Stewart Mitchell, Naturopathy: Understanding the Healing Power of Nature
+The word naturopathy is a Latin-Greek hybrid which is usually defined as ‘being close to or benefiting from nature.’” — Stewart Mitchell, Naturopathy: Understanding the Healing Power of Nature

 Natural Medicine – Closest to Nature